 Sometimes information overload, or loads of similar content, can be just as bad as no information.

 Information overload means you will have to plan out your content according to specific themes and areas of interest.
 It’s all about finding the pearl in the proverbial oyster, so get someone who is good at sifting information to do this for you.
-Writing lists and organising information into subfolders is a great place to start.
+Writing lists and organizing information into subfolders is a great place to start.

-If there is a lot of similar content out there, try to develop a new and unique angle, or focus in on a subtopic.
+If there is a lot of similar content out there, try to develop a new and unique angle, or focus on a subtopic.